 |Aug 30th, 2020||Melbourne City v Sydney FC||LIVE: 6.30pm||Foxtel / Kayo|

 |Aug 31st, 2020||Melbourne City v Sydney FC||Replay: 12.00pm||Foxtel / Kayo|

 *Shown as Sydney time, adjust for regional differences.
 A League on Demand TV replays available on Kayo Sports following the match.

 Stream A-League Grand Final Live and Free

 While A League Free to Air broadcaster Channel 10 will also televise the Grand Final, Kayo will be the best place to catch the big game thanks to their arrangement with Fox Sports to stream the action live, in HD and ad-break free during play.
-Additionally, with Kayo you can also stream the 2019 FA Cup Final (May 19), while you wait for Perth vs Sydney to kick-off.
+Additionally, with Kayo you can choose from a number of live sports to stream whilst you wait for the final to kick-off.

 So if you’re a resident of Australia you may wish to check out the Kayo Sports 14 day free trial which offers the exact same sport coverage as Foxtel.
 With Kayo you can stream the A League live using eligible mobile devices, and with their split-view mode you can catch up to four Live events at the same time.
 This unique feature as well as the others built into the platform, ensures you never miss a key moment of the exclusive broadcasts found in the Kayo TV guide.